marcus-grant/marco-chrissy-site/doc/testing.md

 **CRITICAL: All tests must use isolation patterns to prevent contamination between test runs.
 Direct filesystem access is prohibited in tests.**

+**CRITICAL: All tests must use the current unified config format.
+Never hardcode nested config structures in tests.**

 ## Test Organization

 ### Directory Structure